maxadamo/galera_maxscale/README.md

 ## Usage

-The module will fail with an even number of nodes, and with a number of nodes lower than 3.
+The module will fail on Galera with an even number of nodes and with a number of nodes lower than 3.

 To setup a Galera Cluster (and optionally a MaxScale cluster with Keepalived) we need a hash.
 If you use hiera it will be like this: